gouherdanish/gouherdanish.github.io/_posts/2025-05-14-ip-address.md

 _DHCP Lease_

 - The time period for which a device is assigned a particular IP address.

-_Process_

-- When a client is not connected to a network, it will not have any IP address
-- When a client connects to the network, it broadcasts a DHCP request to find a DHCP server.
-- The server responds with a DHCP offer, which includes an IP address, subnet mask, and other configuration parameters. - The client then sends a DHCP request to accept the offer, and the server grants the lease

 _Benefits_
 - Automated and centralized IP Address Management